zehdi02/Senior-Design/README.md

 With MangaVision, we strive to break barriers and foster inclusivity within the manga community and expand outward.

 ## Additional Project Information:
-Input: A folder consisting of images of each manga page.
+Input: A single image of a manga page

-Output: An HTML file, which acts as an ereader, w/ buttons such as reading aloud the images and speech bubbles to the reader.
+Output: A transcript of sorted speech bubble texts OPTIONAL output: a Transcript of sorted speech bubble text, along with the associated character names.

 | Dataset | Summary | Element |
 |---------|---------|---------|